Former Scottish leader Salmond resigns from SNP amid misconduct claims

-LONDON (Reuters) - Former Scottish first minister Alex Salmond has resigned from the Scottish National Party days after he faced allegations of misconduct, prompting him to take action in court against the administration he once ran.
+LONDON (Reuters) - Former Scottish first minister Alex Salmond said on Wednesday he has resigned from the Scottish National Party, which he led for two decades, days after allegations of sexual misconduct became publicly known.

+Salmond has denied the allegations and taken legal action against the SNP administration he once ran over the way it has handled the complaints against him.

-Salmond, the driving force behind Scotland’s 2014 independence referendum and still a popular figure in the country, said he was taking the action to prevent opposition politicians attacking the party.
+The driving force behind Scotland’s 2014 independence referendum and still a popular figure in the country, Salmond said he was taking the action to protect the SNP from its opponents and avoid any internal division were he to have been suspended from the party.

 “I did not come into politics to facilitate opposition attacks on the SNP and, with parliament returning next week, I have tendered my resignation to remove this line of opposition attack,” Salmond said in a statement.